Bronx General Post Office: Renovation and further sale attempts

 Youngwoo submitted plans for the building to the New York City Department of Buildings in December 2014.
 Under Youngwoo's plan, the building would retain a small post office.
 Because the building was a city landmark, the LPC had to approve any changes made to the building, so Youngwoo presented its plans to the LPC in January 2015.
 The next month, the LPC approved the redevelopment, which included retail space and postal services on the two lower floors, office space on the two upper floors, and a rooftop restaurant.
 The plan included restoration of the exterior and lobby, particularly the murals.

 Youngwoo & Associates and its development partner Bristol Group hired Hollister Construction Services to renovate the Bronx General Post Office.
 In addition, Studio V Architecture was hired as the architect.
 During the renovation, workers removed many pieces of postal equipment and interior finishes.
 Once the renovation was completed, Youngwoo planned to rebrand the building as Bronx Post Place.
 The redevelopment project encountered difficulties; the reopening date was postponed to 2017, then to 2018.
 According to the urban planner Sam Goodman, the area's low median household income and the presence of the Bronx Terminal Market mall nearby meant that there was not much demand for the redevelopment to begin with.

 By 2018, Youngwoo was looking to sell the building.
 MHP Real Estate Services and Banyan Street Capital tentatively agreed to purchase the General Post Office Building in January 2019 for more than $70 million, but the sale was canceled that July.
 A rooftop restaurant called Zona de Cuba opened atop the building that year, and there were also plans to lease space in the building to educational or retail tenants.
 In May 2024, the building was placed for sale again for about $70 million.
 By then, Zona de Cuba was the building's largest tenant with about 15000 ft2 of space, while the USPS had only 10000 ft2 of space.
 The murals, while hidden from public view, were still in good condition, since the building could not be sold unless the murals had been restored.
 In July 2025, Youngwoo & Associates sold the building to a residential developer, Maddd Equities, for $44 million.
-The City University of New York (CUNY) signed a 35-year lease for part of the building that September, intending to use it as a life-science facility for Hostos Community College.
+The City University of New York (CUNY) signed a 35-year lease for part of the building that September, intending to use it as a life-science facility for Hostos Community College, and paid $201 million for the building the next year.